dabassman28/Flipper-Zero-ESP32-Port/README.md

 > WARNING: I do not take responsibility if you damage your board or property.
 This guide is for educational purposes only — proceed at your own risk.

-This repo is fully complete and ready for a wokeing buikd of a esp32 s3, a 2.8 tft and 6 button user interface. you just need to add the tft driver when building.
+This repo is fully complete and ready to be built, of a esp32 s3, a 2.8 tft and 6 button user interface. you just need to add the tft driver when building.